npucino/sandpyper/docs/ML and SA.md

 ![im](images/shoremasks_table_attributes.JPG)

-Shoremask file (geopackages or shapefiles) holds digitised polygons, which are clipping masks essentially, which are used to remove unwanted backshore areas.
+Shoremask file (geopackages or shapefiles) holds digitized polygons, which are clipping masks essentially, which are used to remove unwanted backshore areas.
 In the above picture, the __red dashed line__ represents the boundary of the polygon, in this case, in Marengo (mar).
 It is one single clipping mask that will be applied to all surveys.
 The only required field is:

 * location (string): location code